davidpgausai-svg/LeaderOS/replit.md

 ### Authentication and Authorization
 Role-based access control system with granular permissions:

-- **Roles**: Executive and Leader roles with different capabilities
+- **Roles**: Administrator, Executive, and Leader roles with different capabilities
-- **Permission System**: Executives have full edit access to all strategies and tactics; Leaders can only edit tactics assigned to them
+- **Permission System**: Administrators have full modification power; Executives can edit all strategies and tactics; Leaders can only edit tactics assigned to them
 - **User Management**: User profiles with role-based permissions managed through Settings
 - **Session Management**: Express sessions with PostgreSQL session store
 - **Access Controls**: Permission-based UI controls that hide/show functionality based on user role